 What types of problems does play therapy address?

-How long does play therapy last?
+How long does child therapy last?

-How effective is play therapy?
+How effective is child therapy?

 Child therapy, especially when it involves play and includes families, is one of the most empirically validated forms of therapy.
 Studies indicate that it can exert positive effects for several years after the end of treatment.